apache/felix-atomos/README.md

 # Substrate

 An example project of using Graal Substrate is located at `atomos/atomos.tests/service.substrate`.
 This project is not built as part of the main
-Atomos build because it requires an installation of Graal and the native-image tools for Substrate.
+Atomos build because it requires an installation of GraalVM CE 19.2.1 and the native-image tools for Substrate.
 To build the Substrate example the main
 Atomos build must first be built using the Java 8 profile:

 `mvn clean install -Pjava8`